ElonDevs/mista-ponda/README.md

 >
 > Pandas don't panic.
 We don't revenge trade.
 We don't spread FUD or dump on our own.
 We stay chill, cute, strategic, and **diamond-pawed**.
 It's time you became more like us.

-This repository contains the official **Mista Ponda** interactive web experience — a scroll-driven 3D journey through the panda researcher's notebook, where every page tells the story of a movement to push **$PONDA** to **10M MC or Hoomans Extinction**.
+This repository contains the official **Mista Ponda** interactive web experience — a scroll-driven 3D journey through the panda researcher's notebook, where every page tells the story.

 ---